sst/guide/_chapters/secure-our-serverless-apis.md

 - Use the username and password of the user created above.
 - Replace `USER_POOL_ID`, `USER_POOL_CLIENT_ID`, `COGNITO_REGION`, and `IDENTITY_POOL_ID` with the `UserPoolId`, `UserPoolClientId`, `Region`, and `IdentityPoolId` from our [previous chapter]({% link _chapters/adding-auth-to-our-serverless-app.md %}).
 - Replace the `API_ENDPOINT` with the `ApiEndpoint` from our [API stack outputs]({% link _chapters/add-an-api-to-create-a-note.md %}).
 - And for the `API_REGION` you can use the same `Region` as we used above.
 Since our entire app is deployed to the same region.
+(See Console output from auth for key **`apigTestFlags`**.
+You can replace the part above the extra slash with those values. )

 While this might look intimidating, just keep in mind that behind the scenes all we are doing is generating some security headers before making a basic HTTP request.
 We won't need to do this when we connect from our React.js app.

+{%aside%}
-If you are on Windows, use the command below.
-The space between each option is very important.
+If you are on Windows, you can use the command below.
+The spaces between each option are very important.

 ```bash
 $ npx aws-api-gateway-cli-test --username admin@example.com --password Passw0rd! --user-pool-id USER_POOL_ID --app-client-id USER_POOL_CLIENT_ID --cognito-region COGNITO_REGION --identity-pool-id IDENTITY_POOL_ID --invoke-url API_ENDPOINT --api-gateway-region API_REGION --path-template /notes --method POST --body '{""content\":\"hello world\",\"attachment\":\"hello.jpg\"}'
 ```
+{%endaside%}

 If the command is successful, the response will look similar to this.